 Furniture, published yearly by the Chipstone Foundation, provides full text

-calendar of events and an on-line discussion forum are available through
+calendar of events are available through

 of Material Culture contains tables of contents and abstracts from 1996 to current issue.
 Full text is available in UW-Madison licensed databases.

 Antique Digest is a print publication for the art and antiques market